Spencer v. JamesonSpencer v. Jameson

 The respondents argue that the $5,000 was properly included in Davidson Trust’s bid because DOT No. 2 specifically allows Davidson Trust to make any advances necessary to protect the security interest and to charge Spencer’s account for such advances.
 However, the $5,000 was not advanced until after the sale.
 In Ed Jameson’s Affidavit dated March 27, 2007, he states that approximately $60,000 was expended in relation to the three parcels of property, and of that $60,000, over $5,000 was expended to complete item (g) of the Agreement.
 Jameson stated this expenditure was made “[b]etween February 24, 2005, and April 27, 2006.”
 The sale for DOT No. 2 occurred at 10:00 a.m. on the morning of February 24, 2005.
 Thus, the $5,000 was not expended until after the sale of DOT No. 2, and accordingly did not constitute an amount owing under the note at the time of the sale.

-The respondents also argue the $5,000 was properly included in Davidson Trust‘s bid because Spencer failed to complete the “mobile remodel costs” as required under item (g) of the Agreement.
-As set forth above, Davidson Trust did not expend the $5,000 it withheld to complete the improvements until after the sale of DOT No. 2.
+The respondents also argue the $5,000 was properly included in Davidson Trust’s bid because Spencer failed to complete the “mobile remodel costs” as required under item (g) of the Agreement.
+As set forth above, Davidson Trust did hot expend the $5,000 it withheld to complete the improvements until after the sale of DOT No. 2.
 Therefore, the $5,000 was not an amount owing at the time of the sale.

 Finally, the respondents argue the $5,000 should be treated the same as property taxes, which were properly charged to Spencer’s account and included in Davidson Trust’s credit bid.
 However, the payment of property taxes was an obligation secured by DOT No. 2, whereas the “mobile remodel costs” were not.
 Property may only be transferred to the trustee for purposes of non-judicial foreclosure pursuant to

-Based on our analysis set forth above, we find that Davidson Trust did not pay the price bid before the trustee executed the Trustee‘s Deed to DOT No. 2 as required by
+Based on our analysis set forth above, we find that Davidson Trust did not pay the price bid before the trustee executed the Trustee’s Deed to DOT No.2 as required by

-other person claiming by, through or under such persons and such persons shall have no right to redeem the property from the purchaser at the trustee‘s sale....
-[A]ny failure to comply with the provisions of section 45-1506, Idaho Code, shall not affect the validity of a sale in favor of a purchaser in good faith for value at or after such sale, or any successor in interest thereof.”
+“A sale made by a trustee under this act shall foreclose and terminate all interest in the property covered by the trust deed of all persons to whom notice is given undersection 45-1506 , Idaho Code, and of any*504 other person claiming by, through or under such persons and such persons shall have no right to redeem the property from the purchaser at the trustee’s sale....
+[A]ny failure to comply with the provisions ofsection 45-1506 , Idaho Code, shall not affect the validity of a sale in favor of a purchaser in good faith for value at or after such sale, or any successor in interest thereof.”

 Upon initial reading of this provision, it would appear we are required to set aside the sale of DOT No. 2 due to Davidson Trust’s failure to comply with